Frequently Asked Questions

 Answer: No there is no chlorine in the water.
 The water is always flowing with fresh water with low sulfur.

-Answer: you can however we hardly have any cancellations.
-We are managing and booking kootenayhotsprings.com, our sister private hotsprings property.
-Check out the website and let us know if you like to book those beautiful chalets.
+Answer: you can, however we hardly have any cancellations.
+We manage and book kootenayhotsprings.com, our sister private hotsprings property.
+Check out the website and let us know if you like to book those beautiful pine loft chalets which also come with its own hotsprings.

-For the infinity cottage, please plan ahead, we are usually take bookings 3 months in advance.
+For the Infinity Pool properties, please plan ahead, we are usually take bookings 3 months in advance.

 Answer: Kindly access the website to obtain printable directions, as there is no cell data available at the location, but WIFI is accessible.
 When traveling from Kelowna, you'll find us just beyond the Revelstoke ferry.
 Should you pass Halcyon hot springs or Halcyon Point Estates (that is not us) you've gone too far.
 Make a right turn onto Burnham Rd, and another right when you reach the tree with signs - Google Maps recognizes this as Butnham Rd.

-Answer: It is a 20 minute drive on Hwy 23 from our cottage to the entrance of halfway hotsprings.
-Its a great hike to see the natural hotsprings.
+Answer: It is a 20 minute drive on Hwy 23 from our properties.

 Located in the pristine mountains bordering Upper Arrow Lake, Halcyon Hot Springs has had a colorful history full of hope, healing, aspirations, and relaxation.
 First utilized b the native people, it was fought over, made peace over, and then bought by a pioneer individual, Capt.
 Sanderson, who built it to grandeur.
 A health retreat, a party place, Halcyon Hot Springs Hotel was a popular destination from the 1890’s to the 1950’s when it burned to the ground.
 The springs itself remain gathering place for people of all kinds from all walks of life.